nickolaj-jepsen/LoLVRSpectate/README.md

 1. Make sure VorpX is running
 2. Make sure the VR environment is active, ie. start SteamVR
 3. Start spectating a game or a replay
-4. When the game is fully loaded, start the program by running `python run.py`
+4. When the game is fully loaded, start the program by running the "LoLVRSpectator.exe" file

 ## Controls
 #### Camera